SpaceCakeTeam/commander/docs/usecase.md

 - create server to receive connection from agent
 - exposes endpoint to receive commands from an API
 - once invoked the API, send the command to agent to get K8s version
-- print the k8s version
+- reply to api with the k8s version

 ### Agent